berker-kync/buffer-overflow-teaching-kit/tutorial/SEEDLABS_TUTORIAL_SECTION.md

 python3 seedlabs_exploit.py

 # This creates badfile in the current directory
-# Now copy it or run stack from here
+# Now go to where stack is and run it
+cd ~/buffer-overflow-teaching-kit/vulnerable-programs/seedlabs-stack
+./stack
 ```

 ---